QadirM/Dogger/docs/README.md

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

 - Create controls for game start, reset, and mute sound.
-- Have a styled `Canvas`, nice looking controls and title.
+- Have a styled `Canvas`, nice looking page and title.
 - If time permits: have multiple levels with increasing difficulty.